Final | February 2022 | v2.0.1 | OFFICIAL - Public | QGCDG (ICT Strategic Sourcing)

 - the disposal process is seen to be fair, equitable and open and does not favour departmental employees.

-ICT resource lifecycle
+ICT asset lifecycle

-Protection of resources
+Protection of assets

 - policies and procedures should be reviewed regularly as new technologies are introduced and the threat changes.